bamos/shell-scripts/README.md

 Send a notification when there are postponed messages in [mutt][mutt].

-# resigner.sh
-Resigns an apk with user debug information.
-See the [blog post][resign] for a more detailed overview.

 # timesheets.sh
 Plaintext timesheet management.
 See the [blog post][timesheet] for a more detailed overview.